7.3 Scorecards

 In Brief

-A scorecard is a weighted ranking tool, usually built in a spreadsheet, that lists your options as rows, your decision criteria as columns, and assigns a numeric score to each combination.
-You multiply scores by weights and sort by the total to identify one clear top priority.
-The output is a ranked list that replaces subjective debate with a transparent, repeatable comparison so the team can pick one option and move forward.
+A scorecard is a weighted ranking tool, usually a spreadsheet, that lists your options as rows and your decision criteria as columns, scores each option against each criterion, then weights and sums the scores to surface one clear top priority.
+The output is a ranked list that replaces circular debate with a transparent, repeatable comparison, so the team can commit to one option and move.

 Common Use Case